clbrge/svelte-web3/README.md

 defaultEvmStores.setBrowserProvider()
 ```

-Please note that this code need to be executed in a browser
+Please note that `setBrowserProvider` can only to be executed in a browser
 context.
 So you may want to use `onMount` when using Sapper or
 SvelteKit.
 Similarly, you cannot use `setBrowserProvider` in SSR
 context.